U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-Be sure to visit the BLM California web page list of Special Status Plants in the Hollister Field Office area.
+Be sure to visit the BLM California web page list of Special Status Plants in the Central Coast Field Office area.

 San Benito evening-primrose population

-Not including insects, lands managed by the Hollister Field Office provide habitat for over 300 species of wildife.
+Not including insects, lands managed by the Central Coast Field Office provide habitat for over 300 species of wildife.
 Habitat management is in cooperation with the California Department of Fish and Game and U.S. Fish and Wildlife Service to promote diversity and provide maximum protection to all species.

 Wildlife game management is promoted through the installation of guzzlers for upland game birds in the Panoche Hills and Tumey Hills.
 The BLM also promotes big game habitat projects for the benefot of species like deer and tule elk.

 Riparian and wetland ecosystem health is currently a focus of the program, as several of our sensitive species utilize riparian systems for all or part of their lifecycle.
 Some of theses animals include the southwestern pond turtle, the two-striped garter snake, and the red-legged frog.